jon617/zxcvbn/README.md

 Written in Perl.
 You need Perl installed.

-Make sure you have CPAN installed.
+Have CPAN installed on your computer, which is Perl's module installer.
 On a Mac or Ubuntu, simply type `cpan` to see a nice long paragraph about what CPAN is and how to install it.
 Type "yes" and hit return.
+If you see a `cpan>` prompt, then CPAN is installed and CTRL-C out of it.

 Then, to install the Perl zxcvbn library via CPAN,
 ```